 This is where you interpret in real world terms the conclusion to the test.
-The conclusion for a hypothesis test is that you either have enough evidence to support H{a} , or you do not have enough evidence to support H_a .
+The conclusion for a hypothesis test is that you either have enough evidence to support H_a , or you do not have enough evidence to support H_a .

-10.3.6 Example: Testing the Claim of a Linear Correlation
+10.3.2 Example: Testing the Claim of a Linear Correlation

 Is there a linear relationship, or correlation, between the alcohol content and the number of calories in 12-ounce beer?
-To determine if there is a sample of beer's alcohol content and calories (Find Out How Many Calories in Beer?, 2019), in Table 10.1.
+To determine if there is a sample of beer's alcohol content and calories (Find Out How Many Calories in Beer?, 2019), in table #10.1.1.
 Test at the 5% level.

-1. State the random variables in words.

-'''

-x = alcohol content in the beer

-'''

-2. State the null and alternative hypotheses and the level of significance level of significance lpha=0.05

-H_o : there is not a correlation or linear relationship

-H_a : there is a correlation or linear relationship
+- 1. State the random variables in words. - x = alcohol content in the beer - y = calories in 12 ounce beer - 2.
+State the null and alternative hypotheses and the level of significance - H_o : there is not a correlation or linear relationship - H_a : there is a correlation or linear relationship level of significance $\alpha = 0.05$

-3. State and check the conditions for the hypothesis test
+3. State and check the assumptions for the hypothesis test